Gas transportation A pipeline network for Europe

-Pipelines form the heart of Europe’s gas infrastructure.
-Together with Gazprom and other European partners, Wintershall Dea has helped to create and expand a gas transmission system.
+Pipelines are an important part of Europe’s gas infrastructure.
+Together with its European partners, Wintershall Dea has created and expanded a gas transmission system.

 Securing Europe’s energy supply is a long-term task.
-Transporting natural gas via pipelines will continue to be crucially important for securing supplies and achieving climate protection goals.
-Together with its partner Gazprom and other European companies, Wintershall Dea is helping to diversify natural gas transport routes and ensure a modern, low-emission and efficient energy supply.
+Transporting gas via pipelines is crucially important for securing supplies and achieving climate protection goals.
+Together with other European companies, Wintershall Dea is helping to diversify gas transport routes and ensure a modern, low-emission and efficient energy supply.

 Connected throughout Europe

-Wintershall Dea and Gazprom started their joint transport activities in Germany in the early 1990s, and these are now managed by the holding company WIGA Transport Beteiligungs-GmbH & Co.
+Transportation activities of Wintershall Dea in Germany are managed by the holding company WIGA Transport Beteiligungs-GmbH & Co.
 KG.
-The transport subsidiaries of the holding company – GASCADE, OPAL and NEL – act independently and operate a more than 3,800-kilometre-long pipeline network through Germany which directly links five European countries.
-They therefore guarantee a secure energy supply for Germany and Europe and can in future contribute to the fulfilment of European climate goals with the transportation of climate neutral gases, such as hydrogen and biogas.
+The transport subsidiaries of the holding company – GASCADE, OPAL and NEL – act independently and operate a more than 4,000-kilometre-long pipeline network through Germany which directly links five European countries.
+They therefore contribute to a secure energy supply for Germany and Europe and could in future support the fulfilment of European climate goals with the transportation of climate neutral gases, such as hydrogen and biogas.

-GASCADE Gastransport GmbH is a subsidiary of WIGA that operates a Germany-wide pipeline network of around 2,900 kilometres in length.
+GASCADE Gastransport GmbH is a subsidiary of WIGA that operates a Germany-wide pipeline network of around 3,240 kilometres in length.
 The company’s latest project is the European Gas Pipeline Link (EUGAL) which reached its full annual throughput capacity of up to 55 billion cubic metres of gas in April 2021.
-The approximately 480-kilometre-long pipeline will efficiently and reliably transport natural gas from the Nord Stream 2 pipeline, which is currently under construction, within Germany and to Southeastern Europe.
+The approximately 480-kilometre-long twin pipeline can efficiently and reliably transport gas from the Baltic Sea coast to Southeastern Europe.

 OPAL Gastransport GmbH & Co.
-KG operates one of the two connecting pipelines for the Nord Stream pipeline.
-The Baltic Sea Pipeline Link (OPAL) runs from Greifswald to the German-Czech border and has an annual capacity of around 36 billion cubic metres.
+KG operates the Baltic Sea Pipeline Link (OPAL) runs from Greifswald to the German-Czech border and has an annual capacity of around 36 billion cubic metres.

-The second Nord Stream connection pipeline, North European Natural Gas Pipeline (NEL), is operated by NEL Gastransport GmbH.
+The North European Natural Gas Pipeline (NEL) is operated by NEL Gastransport GmbH.
 It runs from Greifswald westwards to Lower Saxony and can transport more than 20 billion cubic metres of natural gas per year.